developer-zebra/developer-zebra-site/src/zwc/setup/index.md

 When an app is launched from ZWC, the bottom part of that app window will be covered by the ZWC’s taskbar.

-The following pop-up must be accepted from Terminal side once per Enterprise Reset / Factory reset when changing volume while Audio is routed of one of these headset : USB /3.5 mm audio jack / BT .
+The following pop-up must be accepted from Terminal side once per Enterprise Reset / Factory reset when changing volume while Audio is routed of one of these headset : USB /3.5 mm audio jack / BT.

 Sometimes “unknown ssid” is shown for mouse over of Wifi Icon.
 Terminal screen show the correct wifi profile.